-School devices remain the property of Beechwood Primary School.

-Electronic devices should be password protected with a 6-digit code so that content cannot be accessed by unauthorised users.
+School devices remain the property of Beechwood Primary School & Nursery and in using them staff will follow the 'Communications, Information and Acceptable Use' policy, September 2023.
+Electronic devices should be password protected so that content cannot be accessed by unauthorised users

-Cameras Photography and Images:
+Cameras, Photography and Images:

-Beechwood will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).

-Staff will ensure the class ipads or class cameras are used when capturing evidence of work undertaken.
+Beechwood Primary School & Nursery will obtain parents' and carers' written consent on admission for photographs to be taken or published (for example, on our website or in newspapers or publications).
+Staff will ensure the school's designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.